You can raise your hand in Google Meet to let the moderator know you want to speak.

 Important: You can use Hand Raise in Google Meet on Android version 6.0 and up.

 Raise or lower your hand

 When someone raises their hand, all participants are notified.
-The Hand Raise icon appears on the participant’s self view and they’re moved to the main grid so moderators can see the participants who have their hands raised.
+The Hand Raise icon also appears on the participant’s self view.

 Lower hands as a moderator

-- To lower a hand, next to the participant’s name, click Lower hand .
+- Next to a participant’s name, tap Lower hand .